Xiaocheng-LIU-cyber/Clothing-Body-Separated-3D-Human-Reconstruction/README.md

-# A test for three generation models: VAE, GAN and Stable Diffusion Model likes
+# A test for three kind of generation models: VAE, GANs and DDPMs